GTRONICK/QNote/README.md

 ## ADVANCED USAGE:

 **16. Group control:**
-This feature allow you to assing up to 5 buffers to hold text.
+This feature allow you to assign up to 5 buffers to hold text.
 Press Ctrl + <1-5> to assign the desired group, for example:

 Ctrl +1, will assign the current selected text, to the buffer 1; If no text is selected, the buffer will be cleared.

 To paste a buffer content at the current cursor position, press Ctrl + Shift + <1-5>.

+Think in this as a multi clipboard.

 **17. Open the file's containing folder:**
 Click on the status bar, at the file path location to open the containing folder.

-Think in this as a multi clipboard.
+## IN THIS VERSION:

+  Now, the reload is made with F5, and auto reload with Shift + F5.
+  Added Recent files menu.
+  Improved some code for opening and dragging files.
+  Added the first release for Windows (Linux release comming soon!).

 ------------------------------------------
 Send any suggestion to contact@gtronick.com, or go to gtronick.com and fill the form in the contact section.